JQIamo/temperature-control-app/README.md

 Currently, supports
 - `Omega iSeries Ethernet`: Omega iSeries controller, with Ethernet connection
+  - Configuration:
+    - `addr`: IP/Hostname of the controller.
+    - `port`: Port, should be 2000 by default.
 - `Omega iSeries Serial`: Omega iSeries controller, with Serial connection
+   - Configuration:
+      - `port`: Serial port the controller connects to, like `COM1`.
+      - `baudrate`: Should be 9600 by default.

 More devices can be easily added.
 See the following sections.